Photo courtesy of http://liberato.org Ricardo Liberato

 The Problem

 How did the ancient Egyptians get them up there without machinery?
 The hard-core obsessed also fret about how they got the big ones manhandled into place, and about how they got the massive pyramidal cap-stone up there with nowhere to stand, etc., but the canonical question is ever how they got all the little stones up there.
+An adequate solution to the problem of moving all the little blocks needs to also allow for how the giant blocks and the capstone got up there.

 The Problem